aptech/docs/docs/CR-asciiload.rst

 Purpose
 ----------------
 Loads data from a delimited ASCII text file into an Nx1 vector.
 NOTE: This function is deprecated.
-Use csvReadM instead.
+Use :func:`csvReadM` instead.

 Format
 ----------------